A Google AdWords strategy begins with defining a few simple goals. Knowing these goals will help with the expectations and results of a campaign.

 - Delivering a nearly exact total for the resulting traffic, which is the monthly budget divided by the average cost per click.

-- The return on investment, i.e., profit, increases in audience, etc.
+- A meaningful return on investment, i.e., profit, increases in audience, etc.

 Start with a Small Budget